Some criteria of rational-infinite divisibility for probability laws: Abstract

 \section{Abstract}

-We study distribution functions $F$ that have the property of rational infinite divisibility: there exist some infinitely divisible distribution functions $F_1$ and $F_2$ such that $F_1=F*F_2$.
-We study a class $\Q$ of such distribution functions, which is a wide natural extension of the well-known class of infinitely divisible distribution functions.
-We are interested in general criteria of membership of $\Q$.
-The obtained conditions are formulated in terms of characteristic functions and they seem to be convenient for the application.
+We study the class $\Q$ of distribution functions $F$ that have the property of rational-infinite divisibility: there exist some infinitely divisible distribution functions $F_1$ and $F_2$ such that $F_1=F*F_2$.
+The class $\Q$ is a wide natural extension of the fundamental class of infinitely divisible distribution functions.
+We are interested in general conditions to belong to the class $\Q$ in terms of characteristic functions.
+We obtain criteria that seem to be convenient for the application for some cases, and we illustrate it by several examples in the paper.